HELP! HAAAALP! AN ALIEN IS TRYING TO DO EXPERIMENTS ON ME!!!!

 Creating these goals will help you with future business decisions, help you manage your time PLUS they will get you thinking about ways to make your brand kick some major derriere!
 You'll want to write down these things ...

 - Your brand's vibe.
 What is the FEELING that you'd like to create like?
 Questions to think about include, what tone will I write in?
 What quirks will I show?
 What type of pretty pictures will I use?
 How do I want my followers to FEEL when they interact with my brand?
-(Speaking of branding, I've got lots of free branding resources to help you right here!)
+(I've got a free branding course right here to help you kick butt with this very thing!)

 - Your objectives.
 I LOVE writing out objectives!
 Write down at least 5 measurable, achievable objectives for your business for the next 6-12 months.
 And be specific dag nabbit!
 Examples of measurable objectives include: gain at least 20+ new e-mail subscribers a week, increase your website traffic by 15% a month, etc.